dannagle/PacketSender/README.md

 ### Additional Configuration Options

-* IPv4 Mode or IPv6 Mode in the servers.
-This is identical to the toggle switch.
+* IPv4 Mode, IPv6 Mode, Custom IP in the servers.
+This is identical to the toggle switch except toggle switch does not remember custom IP.
 * The traffic log and packet table is divided by a draggable splitter.
 This splitter can also be collapsed on either side.
 * Copy to the clipboard the raw packet data (default).
 If your data has a large amount of non-ASCII characters, you may prefer a translated version.
 * Resending can be auto-cancelled after X number of packets.
 Set to 0 to resend forever.
 * Traffic log can be set to roll at 100 entries.
+Otherwise, the log rolls at 10k.
 * Import/Export of packets is available via menus.
 * Attempt receive before send (some servers expect this behavior).
 * 500 ms delay before sending data (some servers are slow).
-* Enable keyboard shortcut for ASCII --> EBCDIC translation.
+* Enable keyboard shortcut for ASCII --> EBCDIC translation (deprecated).
 * Resolve DNS during input.
 The default is to resolve DNS just before sending.
 * Ignore SSL errors.
 Packet Sender will note the error and continue with encryption.
 Otherwise, Packet Sender abandons the connection.
 The SSL server always ignores errors.

 ## Documentation (Command Line)